 Introduced in Season 2 (VF Asia Circuit)

-- Big Bad: He's being set up as this for Season 2.
+- Big Bad: Subverted.
+It seemed like he was being set up as the big bad for Season 2.

 - The Corrupter: To Christopher Lo, Aichi and Ren in season 2, due to giving them all access to psyqualia.